kevinlee9/Semantic-Segmentation/README.md

 - [ ] Coarse-to-fine Image Co-segmentation with Intra and Inter Rank Constraints
 - [ ] ~~Virtual-to-Real: Learning to Control in Visual Semantic Segmentation~~
 - [ ] ~~Centralized Ranking Loss with Weakly Supervised Localization for Fine-Grained Object Retrieval~~
-- [x] Image-level to Pixel-wise Labeling: From Theory to Practice: fully, analysis the effect of image labels on seg results. add a generator(recover original image)
+- [x] Image-level to Pixel-wise Labeling: From Theory to Practice: fully, analysis the effect of image labels on seg results. add a generator(recover original image). image label(binary, use a threshold small than 0.5, eg:0.25)

 ## Methods
 - refine seg results using image-level labels